-We all understand that life can be remarkably challenging, and that raising a family makes it more challenging, and having a strong-willed or difficult child multiples the struggles.
-In all situations, we still have to remember the vital importance of maintaining the most impeccable model as parent we can be.
+We all understand that life can be remarkably challenging and that raising a family makes it more challenging, and having a strong-willed or difficult child multiples the struggles.
+In all situations, we still have to remember the vital importance of maintaining the most impeccable model as parents we can be.
 As a parenting coach, I am fond of reminding my clients that “You can’t expect your children to act better than you do.”

 How often are we willing to compromise what we know is right to indulge the emotion of the moment?
 If we are willing to be reactive like this, then here’s what our children see:

 • When Mom doesn’t get me to do what she wants, she can scream and yell at me.

 • When I don’t listen to Dad, he can throw a tantrum.